cbcrg/tcoffee/docs/tcoffee_manual.rst

   P: <position> <block start> <blck_end> <block score> <block Length>

 Pruning phylogenetic trees
 --------------------------
 Pruning removes leaves from an existing tree and recomputes distances so that no information is lost.
-Consider the files sample_tree2.dnd and the file sample_seq8.seq:
+Consider the files ``sample_tree1.dnd`` and the file ``sample_fake.seq``:

 ::

-  sample_tree2.dnd
+  sample_tree1.dnd
   (( A:0.50000, C:0.50000):0.00000,( D:0.00500, E:0.00500):0.99000, B:0.50000);

-  sample_seq8.seq
+  sample_fake.seq
   >A
   >B
   >C
   >D

-.. note:: Sample_seq8 is merely a FASTA file where sequences can be omitted, but you can also leave them, at your entire convenience.
+.. note:: The file ``sample_fake.seq`` is merely a ersatz FASTA file where sequences can be omitted, but you can also leave them, at your entire convenience.

 ::

-  $$: t_coffee -other_pg seq_reformat -in sample_tree2.dnd -in2 sample_seq8.seq -action \
+  $$: t_coffee -other_pg seq_reformat -in sample_tree1.dnd -in2 sample_fake.seq -action \
       +tree_prune -output newick

-  (( A:0.50000, C:0.50000):0.00000, B:0.50000, D:0.99500);
+  (( A:0.50000, C:0.50000):0.00000, B:0.50000, D:0.99500); (under maintenance...)

 Manipulating structure files (PDB)
 ==================================
 Extracting a structure
 ----------------------
 There are many reasons why you may need a structure.
 T-Coffee contains a powerful utility named **extract_from_pdb** that makes it possible to fetch the PDB coordinates of a structure or its FASTA sequence without requiring a local installation.
-By default, the option **extract_from_pdb will** start looking for the structure in the current directory; it will then look it up locally (PDB_DIR) and eventually try to fetch it from the web (via a wget to www.rcsb.org).
-All these settings can be customized using environment variables (see next section).
+By default, the option **extract_from_pdb will** start looking for the structure in the current directory; it will then look it up locally (PDB_DIR) and eventually try to fetch it from the web (via a wget to the `PDB <http://www.rcsb.org>`_).
+All these settings can be customized using environment variables (see next paragraph).
 For instance if you want to fetch the chain E of the PDB structure 1PPG and/or its sequence in FASTA format, you can use:

 ::